-30.6 Auditor - Generals findings
+Auditor - Generals findings

 Greater Tzaneen Municipality received an Qualified Audit opinion for the 2017/2018 financial year.
-The next target is that the Municipality must advance to a Clean Audit.
+The next target is that the Municipality improve to an unqualified report and reduce non-compliance matters.

-30.7 Expenditure Management
+Expenditure Management

 The application of sound Financial Management principles for the municipality's financial plan is essential to ensure that the municipality remains financially viable and that services are provided sustainably, economically and equitably to all communities with emphasis on long term sustainability.